 Overall, cotton’s fresh, light build and cozy feel make for an idyllic year-round sheet.

-Linen fabric is a natural textile made from the flax, or linseed, plant.
+Linen fabric is a natural textile made from the flax fiber, or linseed, plant.
 Archaeological evidence shows humans were spinning, dying, and knotting linen fiber as far back as the Upper Paleolithic period—30,000 years ago.2

 Linen is a uniquely durable fabric and is often produced using heritage treatment processes.
 Many manufactures use softening procedures like stone or enzyme washing to distress the fabric for a softer product, though the use of chemicals during these treatments may aggravate those with sensitive skin.3

-There are many advantages to turning to linen for your bedding, including:
+There are many advantages to turning to organic linen for your bedding, including:

 Most cotton sheets can be machine-washed with warm or cool water and a non-toxic detergent.
 It’s best to avoid using high temperatures—whether hot water or hot dry settings—which can deplete color and shrink your sheets.
 Fabric softeners should also be avoided, as they can sap the fabric’s finish.